DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2023-03-14-helping-users-decide-if-candidates-meet-the-itt-criteria.md

 * hold the ITT criteria in high regard, and refer to it often when assessing candidates
 * feel there is a lot of ‘grey areas’ in the ITT criteria, especially when assessing “tricky” qualifications
 * find assessing international candidate’s qualifications the most time consuming – this may be leading to them rejecting these candidate prematurely
+* liked the addition of the support email address but generally want more direct support – users mentioned they would go to their own teams first or would prefer a specialsed email inbox
 * feel a third class degree is not strong enough for ITT – some providers mentioned that candidates need a 2:2 degree or higher to get a bursary from DfE which suggests that DfE thinks that 3rd class degrees are not the best
 * are not clear on the rules around if the degree subject should match the course subject
 * thought that the line “it’s the standard, not the certificate that matters” is too vague for them to use in practice